 Length of Programs

-The academic year consists of two 15-week semesters (fall and spring) and 3 five-week sessions during winter (intersession) and summer (summer I and II).
-Programs of degree-based education generally start in the fall semester and run 24 months in length (four semesters totaling 60 weeks) except those which may require summer internships or practicums.
-Total credit hours and schedule of program may vary by department, including summer session or spring semester starts.
+The academic year consists of 15-week terms (semesters) during the fall and spring, and 5-week terms during winter (intersession) and summer (summer I and II).
+Programs of degree-based education generally start in the fall term and run 22 months in length (four terms totaling 60 weeks) except those which may require summer internships or practicums.
+Total credit hours and schedule of program may vary by department, including summer term or spring term starts.

-The Building and Property Maintenance Technology, the Diesel Preventative Maintenance Technology, the Industrial Technology, and the Welding Technology certificate programs are 9 months in length.
+The Building and Property Maintenance Technology, Diesel Preventative Maintenance Technology, Industrial Technology, Welding Technology, and Cybersecurity Analytics & Operations certificate programs are 9 months in length.

 Student Academic Course Load

-A student is considered full-time when registered for a minimum of 12 credits per semester.
-A student is considered part-time when registered for fewer than 12 credits.
-A student typically carries 12 to 20 credits in both the fall and spring semesters.
-An academic overload occurs when a student attempts to register for more than 20 credits in a semester.
-Students who wish to register for more than 20 credits must have the permission of a Senior Director within the Office of Academics.
+A student is considered full-time when registered for a minimum of 12 credits for the fall or spring term.
+A student is considered part-time when registered for fewer than 12 credits for the fall or spring term.
+A full-time student typically carries 12 to 20 credits in both the fall and spring terms.
+An academic overload occurs when a student attempts to register for more than 20 credits in a term.
+Students who wish to register for more than 20 credits must have the permission of the Director of Academics.
 Students who are granted permission for an academic overload are subject to additional tuition charges.

 Credit Hours